 “Philippines what an amazing honor it has been to carry your name across my chest and to embody you in all aspects.
 I may now carry the sash of Miss Universe, but I’ll forever be your Miss Philippines.”

-Miss Australia, Francesca Hung, made it into the Top 20 at the pageant.
+Miss Australia Francesca Hung made it to the Top 20

 Public Votes ‘Twilight’ As Worst Movie EVER

 Ever encountered the phrase "still a better love story than Twilight" on social media?
 We're guessing you probably have!

 The expression gets casually slapped on anything, from posts about cartoon couples to even photos of paired objects - such as a toothbrush and a toothpaste.
 Needless to say, it's a clear evidence of just how much people collectively dislike the movie.

 As if that was not enough, fans went out of their way to vote Twilight as the Worst Movie Ever.

 Miss Spain Makes History As First Transgender Contestant In Miss Universe

 She has a strong message for the world – particularly to US President Donald Trump.